meteor/meteor/content/deployment.md

 In order to deploy to Galaxy, you'll need to sign up for an account [here](https://www.meteor.com/why-meteor/pricing), and separately provision a MongoDB database (see below).

-Once you've done that, you can [deploy to Galaxy](https://galaxy.meteor.com/help/deploying-to-galaxy) almost as easily as you can to Meteor's free servers.
+Once you've done that, it's easy to [deploy to Galaxy](https://galaxy.meteor.com/help/deploying-to-galaxy).
 You just need to [add some environment variables to your settings file](https://galaxy.meteor.com/help/setting-environment-variables) to point it at your MongoDB, and you can deploy with:

 ```bash
 DEPLOY_HOSTNAME=galaxy.meteor.com meteor deploy your-app.com --settings production-settings.json